Who is USSEC?

 WHAT IS THE CLEAN ENERGY JOBS ACT?

-Unlike other efforts to significantly increase Maryland’s share of renewable energy, the Clean Energy Jobs Act has broad support from all segments of the renewables industry, including wind and solar.
-CEJA is based on Maryland’s existing RPS system, making its adoption, implementation, and administration much easier than new structures and approaches that have been proposed, some of which may require years of work before being practically or politically feasible.
-In 2018, the Clean Energy Jobs Act was co-sponsored by a majority of Maryland’s State Senators and Delegates.
+Unlike other efforts to significantly increase Maryland’s share of renewable energy, the Maryland Clean Energy Jobs Act has broad support from all segments of the renewables industry, including wind and solar.
+MCEJA is based on Maryland’s existing RPS system, making its adoption, implementation, and administration much easier than new structures and approaches that have been proposed, some of which may require years of work before being practically or politically feasible.

-Why Is Support for the Clean Energy Jobs Act Important And Why Now?
+Why Support the Maryland Clean Energy Jobs Act Now?

 Action is Needed

 Without a significant expansion in the RPS and solar carve-out, the Maryland solar industry will continue to stagnate and decline.
-In fact, even if Maryland does not install a single new solar panel, the current amount of solar installed in the state will meet the existing modest RPS demand through 2023!
+In fact, even if Maryland does not install a single new solar panel, the current amount of solar installed in the state will meet the existing tiny RPS solar carve-out demand through 2023!

 With a stalled solar industry, Maryland is at risk of failing to attract corporations that are seeking to locate and power large facilities such as data centers with in-state solar resources.
-Maryland risks losing a competitive advantage to Virginia, which has seen investments in excess of $1 billion for new data centers that create local jobs and are powered by local solar farms in Virginia.
+Maryland risks losing a competitive advantage to Virginia, which continues to attract large employers and has seen investments in excess of $1 billion for new data centers that create local jobs and are powered by local solar farms in Virginia.

 Urgency of the Opportunity

 Federal tax policy currently provides a 30% Investment Tax Credit (ITC) which can result in substantial savings for Maryland ratepayers.
 But the full 30% ITC is significantly reduced between 2019 through 2021, stepping down from 30% for projects that start construction by Dec 31, 2019 to 10% for projects that start construction after Dec 31, 2021.
-Expanding the Maryland RPS immediately through 2019 passage of the Clean Energy Jobs Act can ensure that Maryland rate-payers maximize the full benefit of the 30% ITC.
+Expanding the Maryland RPS immediately through 2019 passage of the Maryland Clean Energy Jobs Act can ensure that Maryland rate-payers maximize the full benefit of the 30% ITC.
+Delay will leave hundreds of millions of federal dollars on the table that could have benefited Maryland’s economy.

 Benefits to Maryland